 9. FEES IN TERMS OF A REQUEST FOR ACCESS TO INFORMATION

-9.1.
-The head of a private body to whom a request for access is made must require the requester to pay the prescribed request fee (if any), before further processing the request.
+9.1 The head of Letsatsi to whom a request for access to information is made shall require the requester to pay the prescribed request fee (if any) before processing the request.

-9.3.
-If a deposit has been paid in respect of a request for access which is refused, the head of the private body concerned must repay the deposit to the requester.
+9.3 If a deposit has been paid in respect of a request for access which is refused, the head of Letsatsi shall repay the deposit to the requester.

-9.4.
-The head of a private body may withhold a record until the requester concerned has paid the applicable fees (if any).
+9.4 The head of Letsatsi may withhold a record until the requester concerned has paid the applicable fees (if any).